 - What will be considered “separate” property and what will be considered “marital” or “community” property;

 - Whether you or your spouse will be eligible to receive alimony/spousal support if you divorce.
-If someone can get alimony, how much will s/he get, how long will s/he get it for, and under what circumstances will s/he receive such support;
+If someone can get alimony, your agreement can also cover how much will s/he get, how long will s/he get it for, and under what circumstances will s/he receive support;

-- Will money you and your spouse earn or acquire during your marriage become marital money or not;
+- Whether money you and your spouse earn or acquire during your marriage automatically becomes marital money or not;

-- Will money you or your spouse inherit become marital money or not;
+- Whether money you or your spouse inherit during your marriage will become marital money or not;

 - If your pre-marital assets grow in value, whether that growth will also be non-marital;